Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Classification of Japanese Characters

-Japanese contains character types such as hiragana, katakana, and kanji.
-You can use regular expressions to extract specific character types.
-Example: Extracting only kanji characters
+Japanese includes mixed character types such as hiragana, katakana, and kanji.
+You can extract specific character types using regular expressions.

 import re